-They didn’t invest in collaboration technologies, such as remote desktops, that would help employees feel connected to the rest of the organization while working in isolation.
+They didn’t invest in collaboration technology that would help employees feel connected to the rest of the organization while working in isolation.
 Nor did most companies deploy tools that provide a frustration-free experience for connecting to IT resources from out of the office.
 At best, they gave their employees software like a Windows RDP client so they could log into their company workstations from home.

-As it has become clear that many employees will be working remotely for the foreseeable future, companies have begun investing more heavily in activities like virtual coffee breaks, which can help employees collaborate and engage with each other.
-They have also implemented more user-friendly technologies, such as cloud remote desktop servers, which make it easier for employees to access the applications and data they need to do their jobs, no matter where they are located.
+As hybrid and remote working have become very possible realities, companies have begun investing more heavily in activities like virtual coffee breaks, which can help employees collaborate and engage with each other.
+They have also implemented more user-friendly technologies, such as cloud desktops, which make it easier for employees to access the applications and data they need to do their jobs, no matter where they are located.

-A number of new security challenges emerge when workers are connecting remotely on Windows Remote Desktops.
+A number of new security challenges emerge when workers are connecting remotely.
 Networks become more difficult to secure because they need to support users and devices connecting from beyond the firewall.
 Data is at higher risk of being downloaded by employees to local devices that are not physically secure.
 Even phishing emails can be harder to detect.

 Indeed, according to one study, 20 percent of organizations have suffered a security breach since the start of the pandemic that was facilitated by remote workers.